 Architecture of Bien Hoa Ancient Citadel

-It can be seen that the remaining vestiges at the Bien Hoa Citadel relic today are prominently the citadel built with laterite.
-Inside the citadel grounds are two ancient French-style villas over 100 years old built in the early 20th century.
+It can be seen that the remaining vestiges of the Bien Hoa Citadel relic today are primarily the citadel built of laterite.
+Inside the citadel grounds are two ancient French-style villas, built in the early 20th century and over 100 years old.
 This was the residence of the French and also the detention and interrogation facility for Vietnamese patriots.

-The Northwest Villa, one of the remaining items of the ancient Bien Hoa Citadel architecture, consists of 1 ground floor and 2 upper floors built in French architectural style and used as a residence and workplace for French officers.
+The Northwest Villa, one of the remaining elements of the ancient Bien Hoa Citadel architecture, consists of 1 ground floor and 2 upper floors, built in the French architectural style and used as a residence and workplace for French officers.

-The villa has a solid architectural structure with load-bearing walls, tiled roofs, steel purlins combined with wooden trusses, tiled floors, and ventilation roofs, all of which are made with artistic aesthetics and technical ingenuity, ensuring good load-bearing capacity for the structure.
+The villa has a solid architectural structure with load-bearing walls, tiled roofs, steel purlins combined with wooden trusses, tiled floors, and ventilated roofs, all of which are designed with artistic aesthetics and technical ingenuity, ensuring good load-bearing capacity.

-The Southeast Villa, with an area of about 200m², including 1 ground floor and 1 upper floor, was used as a residence and workplace for French officers at that time.
+The Southeast Villa, with an area of about 200 m², comprising 1 ground floor and 1 upper floor, was used as a residence and workplace for French officers at the time.

-Today, after the most recent restoration in 2014, the entire Bien Hoa Ancient Citadel relic has become spacious, becoming a tourist attraction for visitors.
+Today, following the most recent restoration in 2014, the entire Bien Hoa Ancient Citadel relic has become more spacious and a tourist attraction for visitors.

 Source: collected by An